 Ingredients

-- 225 g (1 cups) butter, room temperature (salted is perfectly fine)
+- 225 g (1 cup) butter, room temperature (salted is perfectly fine)

-- 2 tablespoons (2 tablespoons) demerara sugar *see notes
+- 2 tablespoons demerara sugar, optional, see notes

 Instructions

-- Preheat the oven to 160ºc and line a 23cm square baking tin with nonstick baking paper.
+- Preheat the oven to 160ºC and line a 23 cm (9 inches) square baking tin with nonstick baking paper.

-- Peel, core and chop the apples.
-Toss them in a bowl with some sugar and cinnamon and set aside while you make the batter.
+- Prepare the apples: Peel, core, and chop the apples.
+Toss them in a bowl with the sugar and cinnamon, then set aside.

-- Use an electric hand whisk to cream the butter and sugar until they are very light and fluffy.
-You’re looking for the consistency of thick mayonnaise with the butter and sugar mix.
+- Cream the butter and sugar: Use an electric hand whisk to beat the butter and caster sugar until very light and fluffy, aiming for the consistency of thick mayonnaise.

 Notes

-- The flour, baking powder (if using) and cinnamon don’t need to be sifted together but you can if your flour is lumpy.
+- Sifting flour: Sifting the flour, baking powder (if using), and cinnamon together is optional but recommended if your flour is lumpy.

 Nutrition